alakeldev/techplaza-app-frontend/README.md

 12. Version control was used throughout the project using the following commands in the terminal:

     - git add .
-OR git add "file name" - to stage the changes and get them ready for being committed to the local repo.
+OR git add "file name" - to stage the changes and get them ready for being committed to the local repo
     - git commit -m "Description of the update" - to save the change and commit the change to the local repo
-    - git push origin main - to push all committed changes to the GitHub repo.
+    - git push origin main - to push all committed changes to the GitHub repo

 13. Log-in or sign-up to [Heroku](https://dashboard.heroku.com/) and open the dashboard